Tai Ping Carpets: 1980s–2000s

+2010s–present

 In 2010, Tai Ping purchased La Manufacture Cogolin, the French producer of hand-woven Jacquard carpets, founded by Jean Lauer in 1924.
 Under Tai Ping direction, the company's original workshops were restored and a new Paris showroom was opened in June 2012.

-Also in June 2012, Tai Ping launched a new European flagship on Rue Montalembert in Paris conceived by Belgian born, Paris-based designer Ramy Fischler.
+Also in June 2012, Tai Ping launched a new European flagship on Rue Montalembert in Paris conceived by Belgian born, Paris-based designer Ramy Fischler, while today's showroom is now located at 3 Place des Victoires.

+Between 2018 and 2024, Tai Ping opened a production facility in Xiamen and launched new showrooms in Milan, Shanghai, London, Paris, New York, San Francisco, and Hong Kong.
+In 2024, Tai Ping further expanded its global presence with showroom openings in several major cities: New York, San Francisco, Shanghai, and Hong Kong.

 Management and strategic development

 In September 2017, Tai Ping sold its commercial business to an independent third party.
 This sale included the manufacture, distribution and sales of machine-made commercial carpet, and it allowed Tai Ping to focus its operations, marketing and sales efforts on custom-made artisan products for use in homes, yachts and private jets, along with high-end commercial locations such as boutique stores, hotels and corporate offices.

 In January 2018, former COO Mark Worgan became Tai Ping's CEO, replacing James H. Kaplan.
-Other key personnel include CFO Alex Lung, CSO Joel Frommann, and Managing Directors for each of Tai Ping's global regions: Shawn Hiltz (Europe, Middle East, Africa), Celia Yeung (Asia) and Kate Judd (Americas).
+Other key personnel include CFO Alex Lung, CSO Joel Frommann, and Managing Directors for each of Tai Ping's global regions: Sarah Henry (Europe, Middle East, Africa), Celia Yeung (Asia) and Kate Judd (Americas).
 Nicholas Colfer serves as Chairman.